wamp-proto/wamp-proto/spec/README.md

 ![alt text](figure/sessions3.png "Transports, Sessions and Peers")

 ### Other Transports

 Besides the WebSocket transport, the following WAMP transports are under development:

  * HTTP 1.0/1.1 long-polling

+--- how does HTTP 1.0/1.1 work with the "bi-directional" requirement? ---
+--- http request for send, http request (long-polling) for server send---

 Other transports such as HTTP 2.0 ("SPDY"), raw TCP or UDP might be defined in the future.